 Similarly, I simplify my choices.
 My breakfast consists of a protein shake six days a week.
 It’s healthy, with fruit and 20g of non-animal protein to fuel my day.
 I may choose something different on the seventh day.

-Learning when to choose prepares us for daily choices.
+Establishing criteria prepares us for daily choices.

 3 – Considering Reserves: Yes, No, Not Yet!